Professor

 Advanced nuclear fusion

-We build electrochemical reactors to study nuclear fusion reactions at lower temperatures than conventional fusion reactors.
-Our mission is to combine electrochemistry, materials science and nuclear physics to reduce the energy needed for fusion reactions.
-We hope to discover a low-cost clean energy source that can scale within the span of a human lifetime.
+We combine electrochemistry with nuclear fusion sciences to drive fusion events at lower temperatures than currently known.
+Our mission is to create a low-cost energy source that can scale within the span of a human lifetime.

 Awards and honours